google/fonts/cc-by-sa/knowledge/modules/using_type_in_ar_and_vr/lessons/technical_challenges_for_typography_in_ar_vr/content.md

 </figure>

 From a typographic perspective, the FoV limits the width of the paragraphs we can display, in order to provide a better experience.

-At the time of writing, current AR headsets have FoVs between 40° and 100°, which is relatively low compared to the human eye.
+At the time of writing, current AR/VR headsets have FoVs between 40° and 100°, which is relatively low compared to the human eye.
 This means objects closer to the eye appear cropped (see the image below).
 To see the full object, they either have to step back, or move their head around.
 Therefore, a wider FOV is preferred for better immersion.

 <figure>

 ![INSERT_ALT](images/technical_challenges_for_typography_in_ar_vr_2.png)
-<figcaption>A comparison between the real FoV of human eyes on the left vs. the FoV present in AR devices.</figcaption>
+<figcaption>A comparison between the real FoV of human eyes on the left vs. the FoV present in AR/VR devices.</figcaption>

 </figure>